 Getting Travel Authorization prior to your trip is absolutely necessary regardless of who is paying for it.
 Even if your student organization chooses to fundraise for the trip to pay for it alone, Travel Authorization is still necessary, as you will be representing the university and this will insure you as a traveler.

 The first step in making travel arrangements is filling out this Google Form.
-After you have completed it, please reach out to Alexandra Corbett (firstname.lastname@example.org) to schedule a meeting to discuss your travel.
+After you have completed it, please reach out to Brenda Nipper (email@example.com) to schedule a meeting to discuss your travel.
 She will go over the process with you in further detail and help you with figuring out what to expect.

 Figure out where you are getting funding for your travel.
 Typically, students will ask department chairs to contribute funds.
 The Dean's Office is sometimes also able to contribute funding to student organization travel.
 We cannot guarantee any funding, but you are encouraged to ask.

-After we have figured out where funding will come from, Alexandra will submit Travel Authorization forms for every person in your party.
+After we have figured out where funding will come from, Brenda will submit Travel Authorization forms for every person in your party.

 Once the Travel Authorization forms have been approved and funding has been secured, we will begin booking hotels, flights, and registrations.
 In many cases, if the College is going to be covering the costs of travel, this can be done with a university purchasing card.
 In rare cases, students will have to cover the costs of travel to be reimbursed later.

-After returning from the trip. you will need to schedule another meeting with Alexandra to discuss Travel Reimbursement.
-Be sure to scan and email all receipts for transactions for which you wish to be reimbursed to Alexandra (email@example.com).
+After returning from the trip. you will need to schedule another meeting with Brenda to discuss Travel Reimbursement.
+Be sure to scan and email all receipts for transactions for which you wish to be reimbursed to Brenda (firstname.lastname@example.org).
 Alternatively, you can drop the receipts off in her office (Duke 310).
-Alexandra will compile receips and submit a TRER (Travel Reimbursement and Expense Report) for all of the members of your party.
+Brenda will compile receips and submit a TRER (Travel Reimbursement and Expense Report) for all of the members of your party.
 After the TRERs have been processed by the Travel Office, you will be reimbursed for your expenses.

 The College of Engineering may be able to help with paying for the following expenses in advance.
 Please check with us before spending any of your own money on these expenses.